aidanfuller9/cse15l-lab-reports/Lab Report 3/LabReport3.md

 technical/plos/journal.pbio.0020223.txt:        Watson-Crick base pairing, the proximity of the synthetic reactive groups elevates their
 **continues on to list more lines**
 ```
 -H lists all of the lines that match the given text and can be used to find all the correct lines within multiple files.
 The format is <br> `grep -H "[Search Term]"[File Name(s)]` .
-Similarly, if you search a directory with it, it will find all of the instances of the specific term.
+If you search a directory with it, it will find also all of the instances of the specific term.

 <br>